 - Split students into two even groups, standing in two parallel lines.

-- Have the groups face towards the centre of the space.
+- Have the groups face towards the center of the space.

 - The teacher counts down from ten to zero.

-- Each line quickly huddles in a group and decide which of the three characters they will be during this round.
+- Each line quickly huddles in a group and decides which of the three characters they will be during this round.